plonkabartosz/BlendshapePerFrame/README.md

 - **Review the animation:**
   - Play back your animation in Maya to verify that the blendshape values have been correctly applied per frame,
 - **Adjust if needed:**
-  - Change the playback framerate or the range to control how many blendshapes are beeing created.
+  - Change the playback's framerate or the range to control how many blendshapes will be created.

 ## License